-Once we arrive at our retreat site, we encourage you to disconnect as much as possible.
+Samadhi has wifi in the main retreat center, but we encourage you to disconnect as much as possible.

 The average high temperature in Peru during this time is around 75 degrees F and low of 40 degrees F. The average is around 60 degrees F. The mornings and evenings will be a bit cooler, and it will warm up during the day.